Anthony Pratt: Business career

+Pratt joined McKinsey & Company in 1982.
+Later, he joined his family's company Visy, initially as joint general manager of the board, before becoming deputy chairman in 1988.

-Pratt joined McKinsey & Co, a management consulting firm, in 1982 before joining Visy as joint General Manager of its board.
-In 1988, he became Deputy Chairman of Visy Industries.
-Three years later, he moved to the United States to lead the company's US expansion.
+Three years later, he moved to the United States to lead the company's expansion.
 Over the next 15 years, Pratt Industries grew 15-fold in sales and earnings, through greenfield initiatives and the acquisition of several corrugated manufacturing companies that now form the heart of Pratt Industries.
-Company revenues grew from US$100 million in 1991; and by 2016 revenue was 3 billion.
-During that time, Pratt Industries grew from the 46th largest corrugated box producer in the U.S. to the 5th largest.
-It is the only major paper container board company that is 100 percent recycled.
+Company revenues grew from US$100 million in 1991 to US$3 billion in 2016.